Joseph M. Devine: Career

 He first entered politics as Lieutenant Governor of North Dakota in 1897.
 When Governor Frank A. Briggs died on August 9, 1898, Devine, assumed the duties of governorship for the remainder of the term.
-He won reelection as Lieutenant Governor from 1899 through 1901 He continued to be active in educational issues, serving as the North Dakota Superintendent of Public Instruction from 1901-1902.
+He won reelection as Lieutenant Governor from 1899 through 1901 He continued to be active in educational issues, serving as the North Dakota Superintendent of Public Instruction from 1901 to 1902.
 In 1914, he became executive head of the State Training School in Mandan.
 The last position he held was as State Immigration Commissioner from 1923 to 1933.

 Death

 Devine died of heart failure on August 31, 1938, and is interred in Mandan Union Cemetery in Mandan, North Dakota.